 There is no set time for a fracture or a soft tissue injury to heal.
-The Doctors, Nurses, and Physiotherapists will give you advice on what you can expect and what you should be doing.
-You should expect some swelling and discomfort for several weeks, particularly after you have been on your feet for long periods.
+The doctors, nurses, and physiotherapists will give you advice on what you can expect and what you should be doing.
+You should expect some swelling and discomfort for several weeks.